Rosenthal Kalabus & Therrian

 • A conviction for family violence may impact immigration status or result in future felony enhancements

 Timing is everything.
-The earlier you involve one of our skilled criminal defense attorneys, the better your chances of minimizing or dismissing the charges.
+The earlier you involve one of our skilled Addison criminal defense attorneys, the better your chances of minimizing or dismissing the charges.
 In some cases, our team can intervene before formal charges are filed, working directly with law enforcement or prosecutors to clarify what happened, present exculpatory evidence, or challenge weak or false accusations.
 This early intervention can make all the difference.

 Once formal charges are filed, we get to work immediately: gathering evidence, interviewing witnesses, reviewing the police report for errors or constitutional violations, and preparing a personalized defense strategy.